 |Searching for that plant treasure|

 A friend on Facebook asked me if I could help her with how to go about organizing a plant swap.
-It's really pretty easy but there are some basic things that really help to make these events go a little smoother and make them more fun.
+It's pretty easy to host a swap but there are some basic things that really help to make these events go much smoother and make them more fun for participants.

 First let me say that plant swaps are absolutely a blast and if you garden and have never been to one you are missing out.
 They are a great way to connect with other gardeners and get free plants, seeds and other garden related items...like tips on how to grow stuff!
-I remember when I began gardening and how befuddled I felt at times so I always invite those who are brand new to gardening to just come and see what they can learn and find to take home to help build their gardens.
+I remember when I began gardening and how befuddled I felt at times so I always invite those who are brand new to gardening to just come and be encouraged and so they can start building their garden plant collection.
 It's amazing the blessing this is to them and to the experienced gardeners who get to help invest in their success.

 |One of the hardest decisions...which seeds to take home|

-- PR Notice or invitation - If you are using public media of any kind you will need to include the following: Name of the event, date, time, place, if it is potluck or if food is provided, basic guidelines (simple version), an RSVP request if a closed event and CONTACT INFORMATION for more information.
+- PR Notice or invitation - If you are using public media of any kind you will need to include the following: Name of the event, date, time, place, if it is potluck or if food is provided, basic guidelines (simple version), an RSVP request if a "closed" event and CONTACT INFORMATION for more information.
 If you don't care if you have fifty people show up and have the space you can forgo the RSVP portion.

-- Available Restroom! - It goes without saying that people will need to use the toilet so be sure it is available to them.
-(Yes I went to one once where there wasn't a toilet available to the guests.
+- Available Restroom! - It goes without saying that people will need to use the toilet, so be sure it is available to them.
+I say this because I attended a swap once where there wasn't a toilet available to the guests.
 As luck would have it I needed to use one and had to leave the swap.
 Well, it was far enough away I decided it wasn't worth going back.
 (Sad, sad, sad)

 |Under the big top where we swapped seeds and ate pot luck|